danbilous1/Express-form/README.md

 # Express Form
-It was made with Express Library
+Project is made with Express Library.

 # Features
 Add your product with 3 inputs (Name, Type, Group).